chaya-tan/blog-forestry-chayatan/projects/skill.md

 project_fg_color: ''

 ---
 I have many skill sets.
 I graduated as an industrial engineer from [Chulalongkorn university](https://www.chula.ac.th/en/).
 But my experiences are analyst and developer in E-commerce and E-learning field.
 The main and my passion is about web development.
-Especially _fast_ site with minimal payment (This blog is free!)
+Especially _fast_ site with minimal payment (This blog is free!
+I don't have to pay any hosting fee)

 ## Development